TaygaHoshi/tt-project/Branches/Primary/Primary - Witchery.md

 **Duration:** (1 + C/2) rounds
 **Effect**
 	This spell's precision roll is made against Constitution.
-	Apply weakened to a target.
+	Apply sickened to a target.
-	Whenever a creature with weakened receives a harmful status effect, one hit is spent immediately.
 	Weakened does not stack.
 If a creature is already weakened, only the longer one applies.

 ## Lightning